 Owners: Wendy and Peter Blakeman are both retired and have two grown-up children, Charlotte and Robert, who live nearby

-Period: An 18th-century farmhouse in Derbyshire, with four bedrooms.
+Property: An 18th-century farmhouse in Derbyshire, with four bedrooms.
 The roof space has been opened up to create a bedroom, living space and en suite bathroom

-Layout: A two-storey extension created a garden room, breakfast room and bathroom, while a gable porch was the finishing touch
+What they did: The house needed a large scale renovation, including damp-proofing, rewiring, replacing floors and restoring beams, windows and doors.
+A two-storey extension created a garden room, breakfast room and bathroom, while a gable porch was the finishing touch

 In a whirlwind few years, the couple brought the house back to life from near dereliction, added a small two-storey extension and turned over an acre of rough farmland into a series of stunning garden vistas, complete with two summerhouses and views of Derbyshire’s Peak District.